Skip to main content

 If tumor marker levels are normal, there are 2 main options:

-Treatment depends on tumor marker levels after surgery and the extent of spread to the lymph nodes at the back of the abdomen (belly).
-These are called the retroperitoneal lymph nodes.
+Treatment depends on levels after surgery and the extent of spread to the retroperitoneal lymph nodes.
+These are the lymph nodes at the back of the abdomen (belly).

 If tumor marker levels are normal, the options are: